-Office Hours offers students an opportunity to pursue an individualized study project guided by one of our expert faculty members.
+Office Hours offers students individualized study in a variety of forms guided by one of our expert faculty members.

 Ranging from individual sessions (in-person or online) to a full 12 week course, you will meet 1-on-1 with your faculty mentor as you read your way through a syllabus customized around your personal or professional areas of interest.
 Whether you want to read the works of Marcel Proust, learn the history of the Modern Middle East, understand Hegel, or explore contemporary technology and society, Office Hours provides structure and space for intellectual inquiry and development.
 For students who are interested Office Hours can also involve a writing component in which students produce an essay related to their subject of study.

-Praxis is a unique, flexible program designed for non-profits, labor and political organizers, and other public interest organizations.
+Praxis is a unique, flexible program that provides workshops, materials, classes, and hands-on training for non-profits, labor, political, and other public interest organizations.

-Praxis offers an opportunity to convene conversations, access new research and analytic frameworks, and discuss the critical topics and structural forces that inform organizing and public interest work.
+Praxis offers an opportunity to convene conversations, access new research and analytic frameworks, build political education programs, and discuss the critical topics and structural forces that inform organizing and public interest work.

 BISR Network is a string of Brooklyn Institute education centers located across the Midwest created to increase access to critical community-based education and scholarship.

 BISR Network regional centers engage in wide-ranging discussions on subjects ranging from classical philosophy and literature to contemporary ideas and scholarship on pressing social issues.
 With the support of individual, foundation, and other donations, BISR Network is able to work in rural, suburban, and smaller urban spaces, particularly in areas whose social fabric has been stretched by economic instability, demographic change, and racial tension.
 BISR Network helps local scholars and organizations build on our years of public pedagogy experience to foster community-based education that is both rigorous and widely accessible.